Bitloops

 Key Features

-• Captures AI prompts, reasoning, and discussions
+• Captures AI prompts, reasoning, and discussions across sessions

-• Injects structured repository context (architecture, patterns, constraints)
+• Injects structured repository context: architecture, patterns, constraints

-• Commit-aware context retrieval to reduce token consumption
+• Commit-aware context retrieval reduces token consumption

 • Auto-detects and connects AI assistants via 'bitloops init'